-- 1. Facilities serving seven (7) or more persons, and senior living facilities, shall be subject to the approval of a Use Permit to the Planning Commission. - There shall be one thousand (1,000) feet of separation (as measured from property lines) between any two (2) Alcoholism or Drug Abuse Recovery/Treatment facilities of seven (7) or over that require a UP, or between any two (2) Sober Living Homes, or between any Alcoholism or Drug Abuse Recovery/Treatment facility and Sober Living Home, as defined. - 3.
+- 1. Facilities serving seven (7) or more persons, and senior living facilities, shall be subject to the approval of a Use Permit to the Planning Commission. - 2.
+There shall be one thousand (1,000) feet of separation (as measured from property lines) between any two (2) Alcoholism or Drug Abuse Recovery/Treatment facilities of seven (7) or over that require a UP, or between any two (2) Sober Living Homes, or between any Alcoholism or Drug Abuse Recovery/Treatment facility and Sober Living Home, as defined. - 3.
 Group Homes, including Sober Living Homes, shall obtain a ministerial "Group Home Permit." - 4.
-Multifamily projects of no more than two (2) units as a residential condominium, stock cooperative, and community apartment projects are permitted subject to a Use Permit. - 5.
 Multifamily projects of four (4) or fewer dwelling units are permitted.
 Multifamily projects of five (5) or more dwelling units are permitted subject to a Site Development Permit.
-Residential condominium, stock cooperative, and community apartment projects are permitted subject to a Use Permit. - 6.
-Short-term Rentals shall obtain a ministerial "Short-term Rental Permit" per section 7-9-93. - 7.
-Facilities serving more than fourteen (14) persons may be permitted, subject to approval of a Use Permit by the Planning Commission. - 8.
+Residential condominium, stock cooperative, and community apartment projects are permitted subject to a Use Permit. - 5.
+Short-term Rentals shall obtain a ministerial "Short-term Rental Permit" per section 7-9-93. - 6.
+Facilities serving more than fourteen (14) persons may be permitted, subject to approval of a Use Permit by the Planning Commission. - 7.
 Boarding houses serving six (6) people or fewer are permitted.
 Boarding houses serving more than six (6) people are permitted subject to a Site Development Permit.
-Fraternity or sorority houses are subject to a Site Development Permit - 9.
-Satellite dish antennas shall be one (1) meter or less in diameter.
+Fraternity or sorority houses are subject to a Site Development Permit. - 8.
+Satellite dish antennas shall be one (1) meter or less in diameter. - 9.
+Residential development shall comply with the minimum density of thirty (30) dwelling units per acre. - 10.
+Affordable Housing development subject to an Affordable Housing Permit per section 7-9-124.3.